Cavaliers’ LeBron James Reveals He Played With A Bone Contusion In His Right Hand

 — SportsCenter (@SportsCenter) June 9, 2018

-By breaking his hand LeBron James rendered himself somewhat ineffective.
+By breaking his hand, LeBron James rendered himself somewhat ineffective.
 James may have also lost a few of his Cavaliers’ teammates in the process.
 His outburst could have been viewed as demonstrative and divisive.
-What was not revealed by LeBron James was whether or not he caused anymore commotion in the Cavaliers’ locker room.
+What was not revealed by LeBron James was whether or not he caused any more commotion in the Cavaliers’ locker room.

 If some of the Cleveland Cavaliers players appeared lifeless in the last three games the reason may have also been revealed.
 The onus to galvanize the Cavaliers was on LeBron James.
 The Cavaliers’ superstar may have driven a wedge between them.

-If Friday night was LeBron James’ final game with the Cleveland Cavaliers he may be remembered for bringing a title to the team.
+If Friday night was LeBron James’ final game with the Cleveland Cavaliers, he may be remembered for bringing a title to the team.
 LeBron James may also be responsible for killing his teammates’ confidence.